-He was convinced eating such wholesome foods–including crackers made from graham flour–would temper (there’s that word again) excitement in general.
-And, more specifically, he believed his diet was a surefire way to discourage sexual arousal and the urge to, um, masturbate, which only led to blindness and certain early death.
+Graham believed eating such wholesome foods–including crackers made from graham flour–would temper (there’s that word again) excitement in general.
+And, more specifically, he believed his diet was a surefire way to discourage sexual desires and the urge to, um, masturbate, which only led to blindness and certain early death.
 (Uh, yeah, that’s what we thought, too.)

-His beliefs may sound absurd today, but they were so popular at the time, a swell of acolytes called Gramhamites popped up around him and last for decades.
-One of them was Dr. John Harvey Kellogg, who later went on to invent the famously bland corn flakes–originally intended as an anaphrodisiac–to quell sexual pleasure.
+His beliefs may sound absurd today, but they were so popular at the time, a swell of acolytes called Grahamites popped up around him and last for decades.
+One of them was Dr. John Harvey Kellogg, who later went on to invent the famously bland corn flakes breakfast cereal–originally intended as an anaphrodisiac–to quell sexual urges.

 Make your own crackers

 Now, Lord knows we’re not making a statement on your sexual life by saying this, but we’re all for homemade graham crackers.
 And we think you should try your, um, hand at it.